wp-plugins/sp-client-document-manager/readme.txt

 * You can now turn off the ability for users to upload files
 * Fixed an issue with projects that was not moving client files when changing ownership of a project

+= 1.3.9 =
+* You can now disable user deleting
+* Premium users can disable adding of revisions
+* Fixed Redirect Problem
+* Added the system to admin upload
+* Emails will only send if there is email content under settings
+* Admin has the ability to delete or upload even if settings disable them.
+* Added a check to see if theme my login is installed.

 == Upgrade Notice ==

 = 1.0.5 =